Thanks for checking in. So what's up?

 Do check out the Books page for information on my past books (esp. fiction) and links to other stories of mine that can be read on-line, the Coming Up page for events and recent publications.
 Workshops and Teaching will give you information about the programs and manuscript critiques I offer.
 A quick link to my somewhat outdated blog is here.
-(The Wordpress blog, started for what was then the upcoming publication of Nobody Wakes Up Pretty, now includes lots of other material and has more up-to-date blog posts.)
+(The Wordpress blog, started for what was then the upcoming publication of Nobody Wakes Up Pretty, now includes other material and has more up-to-date blog posts.)

 contact me: DianeLefer@gmail.com